 Over the years we have seen people be moved away and relocated.
 It started with the Olympics.
 So many people were paid off and moved on.
 The place was becoming more and more deserted and neglected.
 There was never a problem to start with on Carpenters, it was just an inconvenience to Newham council and the London Olympics to have ‘common people’ so close to the games and the new Westfield.
 They were creating a new Stratford and we were an inconvenience to that image.

 Now they are proposing to regenerate the whole area!
 That will mean 60% of homes being demolished.
 That includes my Grandmothers house which she worked her whole life to own, just to be told in her early 80s that she is at risk of losing it, because they need the land now for their new plans.
 It’s all what works for them and they never consider the people they are affecting.
 My Grandmother had been very stressed due to thinking she had to move.
 Carpenters estate is all she knows and she loves her home and didn’t want to move.
 Also she was worried about decorating or changing carpets in case she is forced to move.

+The council have said that the residents of the estate supports demolition which is a lie.
 Why would we want our homes destroyed?
 If they want to support residents, why not improve the conditions on this estate right now?
 We had already voted for refurbishment over redevelopment but now they are saying something completely different.
 They have been trying to degrade the estate to make it seem that they have the solution, which is to demolish, because in the long run, it’s what’s makes them the most profit, they do not care about the welfare and health of the elderly and the stress and affects on mental health of local residents.